People's Liberation Army Navy: Equipment

 China's navy is the second-largest in the world in terms of tonnage.

 Ships and submarines

 As of 2024, the navy has an overall battle force of more than 350 ships and submarines.
+Ships are named according to the Naval Vessels Naming Regulation.

 Aircraft

 The Chinese Navy operates both airfield- and carrier-based fixed-wing aircraft, as well as helicopters for battlefield logistics, reconnaissance, patrol and medical evacuation.

 Naval weaponry

 The QBS-06 is an underwater assault rifle with 5.8×42 DBS-06.
 It is based on the Soviet APS.

 In early February 2018, pictures of what is claimed to be a Chinese railgun were published online.
 In pictures the gun is shown mounted on the bow of a Type 072III-class landing ship Haiyangshan.
 In March 2018, it was reported that China had claimed to have begun testing its electromagnetic rail gun at sea.